apache/flink/docs/content/docs/ops/state/state_backends.md

 background periodically.
 Upon successful upload, the changelog is truncated.

 As a result, asynchronous phase duration is reduced, as well as synchronous phase - because no data needs to be flushed to disk.
 In particular, long-tail latency is improved.
+At the same time, some other benefits could be got:
+1. More Stable and Lower End-to-end Latency.
+2. Less Data Replay after Failover.
+3. More Stable Utilization of Resources.

 However, resource usage is higher:

 - more files are created on DFS
-- more files can be left undeleted DFS (this will be addressed in the future versions in FLINK-25511 and FLINK-25512)
 - more IO bandwidth is used to upload state changes
 - more CPU used to serialize state changes
 - more memory used by Task Managers to buffer state changes

+It is worth noting that changelog adds a small amount of daily CPU and network bandwidth resources, but reduces peak CPU and network bandwidth usage.

 Recovery time is another thing to consider.
 Depending on the `state.backend.changelog.periodic-materialize.interval` setting, the changelog can become lengthy and replaying it may take more time.
 However, recovery time combined with